 The challenge for self-employed individuals applying for a personal loan will generally be providing proof of income.
 Alternatives to traditional proof of income documents include tax or bank statements.

-SoFi understands that a full-time job isn’t the only qualifier of financial stability.
-SoFi will also consider factors like your credit score, education, and whether you have a cosigner.
-Loan eligibility depends on a number of additional factors, including your financial history, career experience, and monthly income versus expenses.
+Fortunately, many lenders understand that a full-time job isn’t the only qualifier of financial stability and will also consider factors like your credit score, education, financial history, career experience, monthly income versus expenses, and whether you have a cosigner.

 FAQ